lkesteloot/unsong/unsong.md

 [blockquote]
 Love is the law, but it is poorly enforced.

-   -[i]— Reverend Raymond Stevens, “Singers In The Hands Of An Angry God”[/i] [/blockquote]
+   -—Reverend Raymond Stevens, [i]“Singers In The Hands Of An Angry God”[/i] [/blockquote]

    -March 20, 2001